 Rare earths are a group of specialty metals critical to a wide range of modern technologies and future industries because most have unique beneficial properties.
 Rare earths are in high demand for permanent magnets used in electric vehicles, wind turbines, robotics, personal technology and other applications.
-ASM represents a new and significant source of rare earths that is independent of China.

 Product information: rare earths